Laernos/PatatesSevenler/README.md

 ## Support

-__This repository is no longer supported.__
+__This repository is no longer supported!__

-While this repository may no longer be actively maintained, I hope that it will continue to serve as a resource for those who may find it valuable.
-I will continue to make it available for viewing and reference, but I cannot provide any support or updates going forward.
+While this repository may no longer be actively maintained, We hope that it will continue to serve as a resource for those who may find it valuable.
+We will continue to make it available for viewing and reference, but We cannot provide any support or updates going forward.